databricks-edu/build-tooling/master_parse/README.md

 x = FILL_THIS_IN
 ```

+**NOTES**:

-**NOTE**: When you create a runnable TODO cell, you can use at most one blank
+1. When you create a runnable TODO cell, you can use at most one blank
    character after the leading comment.
 (The blank is optional.)
-The master parser
+The master
-will remove the leading comment and, optionally, one subsequent blank from
+   parser will remove the leading comment and, optionally, one subsequent
-every commented line _except_ for the line with the "TODO" marker.
+   blank from every commented line _except_ for the line with the "TODO"
+   marker.

+2. Do **not** precede `TODO` with multiple comment characters, even in a
+   runnable `TODO` cell..
+It won't work.
+That is, use `// TODO` or `# TODO`,
+   not `// // TODO` or `# # TODO`.
+The latter won't be recognized as a
+   proper TODO cell.

 ##### ANSWER